SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 then the tuple type must be parenthesized when writing the function's type.
 For example,
 ``((Int, Int)) -> Void``
-is the type of a function that takes a single argument of the tuple type ``(Int, Int``) and doesn't return any value.
+is the type of a function that takes a single parameter of the tuple type ``(Int, Int``) and doesn't return any value.
 Written without parentheses,
-``(Int, Int) -> Int`` is the type of a function that takes two ``Int`` arguments and doesn't return any value.
+``(Int, Int) -> Int`` is the type of a function that takes two ``Int`` parameters and doesn't return any value.

 Argument names in functions and methods